How does eSIM complement IoT devices?

 eSIM profile activation

 A new carrier profile means registering for a new account through the network operator, which is easier with eSIM-enabled devices than traditional SIMs.
-Once a downloadable profile is needed, the network operator places it on the download server known as the Subscription Manager Data Preparation Address or SM-DP+, used to store and deliver digital eSIM profiles.
+Once a downloadable profile is needed, the network operator places it on the download server known as the Subscription Manager Data Preparation Address or SM-DP+, which stores and delivers digital eSIM profiles.

 eSIM advantages for mobile network operators